-You just have to know that I love this one.
-What appears complex on the surface is actually nothing more than multiple styles of unfinished wood laid side-by-side.
+You just have to know that I love this photo.
+What appears complex on the surface is actually nothing more than multiple styles of unfinished reclaimed board laid side-by-side.
 It’s rustic and fun from start to finish.

 Mountain Lodge Wainscoting

-Here, we can see the use of deep brown wood reminiscent of dark chocolate lining an entryway.
+Here, we can see the use of deep brown wood color reminiscent of dark chocolate lining the entryway.
 You don’t need anything more than this to recall the mountains and the forests in a cabin or lodge atmosphere.

 Geometric Stone Pattern Paneling